 The proceeds from the sale of the 2006 bonds are being held in escrow under an escrow refunding agreement and have been invested in United States Treasury obligations.
 The principal amount of such obligations, together with interest earned thereon, will permit the payment of principal and interest on the refunded bonds up to an including their respective call dates.
 The refunded bonds are treated in the financial statements as defeased obligations.
 Accordingly, neither the trust account assets nor the refunded bonds appear in the accompanying financial statements.
 This refunding decreased annual debt service payments over 27 years by approximately \$388,000, resulting in an economic gain of approximately \$20,404,000.
 Based upon the requirements of GASB Statement No. 23, Accounting and Financial Reporting for Refundings of Debt Reported by Proprietary Accounts, the CTA recorded a deferred amount (loss) on refunding of \$2,395,000.
-The remaining unamortized portion of \$796,000 is recorded as a deferred outflow of resources in the accompanying December 31, 2016 Statements of Net Position.
+The remaining unamortized portion of \$665,000 and \$796,000 are recorded as deferred outflows of resources in the accompanying Statements of Net Position as of December 31, 2017 and 2016, respectively.

 The bonds are payable from and secured by the lease entered into between the Commission and the CTA and are considered a general obligation of the CTA payable from any lawfully available funds.
 The bond premium related to this transaction is presented as such on the Statements of Net Position.
-The present value of the future payments to be made by the CTA under the lease of approximately \$69,755,000 is reflected in the accompanying December 31, 2016 Statements of Net Position as a capital lease obligation.
+The present value of the future payments to be made by the CTA under the lease of approximately \$67,095,000 and \$69,755,000 is reflected in the accompanying December 31, 2017 and 2016 Statements of Net Position, respectively, as a capital lease obligation.